physrisk/website-source/articles/2014/vygintas-gontis-penn-efekto-triumfas-europoje.md

 The statistical data can be viewed combining six variables: PriceLevel, GDPpercapitaUSD, GDPpercapitaPPP\_USD, LogPriceLevel, LogGDPpercapitaUSD, LogGDPpercapitaPPP\_USD.
-Notations of variables are self-explaining; GDP is presented accounting PPP and jus in current USD for comparison.
+Notations of variables are self-explaining; GDP is presented accounting PPP and just in current USD for comparison.
 We introduce Log scale as more appropriate for the exponential processes such as economic growth.
 For more detailed reference to data source take a look at information given in the Appendix.
-There is a possibility to view data as time series or column charts, just click on the appropriate pictogram.
+There is a possibility to view data as time series or column charts, just click on the appropriate icon.
 Very impressive is the scatter plot time animation with possibility to view economic growth trajectories of individual countries.
 In the right panel there is a list of countries distributed into six continental regions: Former Soviet